- Free access

 The Coolimba area has a low tidal range and has average wave heights of less than 0.5m.
 As such, it is a suitable swimming and snorkelling environment.

 Settlement in the Coolimba area occurred through the uncontrolled establishment of squatter communities.
 Farmers escaping to the coast after the summer harvest in the early 1900s built the first squatter shacks.
 Professional fishermen started building their own shacks around the 1950s with the growth of the Western Rock Lobster industry.
 The shacks at Coolimba have now been removed, however tracks and old sites are still being rehabilitated.

 Currently, there is no camping permitted on the Shire of Carnamah coast.
 There are caravan parks located in Dongara, Leeman and Green Head, as well as a short-stay facility (maximum stay allowable of 72 hours) for campers at Eneabba (current fee is $5.00 per person/per night).
-Free camping is available at Lake Indoon (17km east along the Coolimba-Eneabba Road, maximum stay allowable of 72 hours).
+Camping is available at Lake Indoon (17km east along the Coolimba-Eneabba Road, maximum stay allowable of 72 hours) for a donation fee.